-Ninja is mainly known for it range of powerful personal blenders such as the Nutri Ninja BL580UKV that can vacuum-blend a variety of smoothie-style drinks for on the go.
+Ninja is mainly known for it range of powerful personal blenders such as the Nutri Ninja BL580UKV that can vacuum-blend a variety of smoothie-style drinks for on the go, and are among some of the best blenders you can buy right now.

 Price and availability